 Scott’s land use, incentive and property tax practice involves frequent appearances before a range of government bodies, both administrative and legislative, in the Chicago metropolitan area with which he works to bring to fruition a variety of projects, particularly focused on commercial, industrial, institutional, transportation, utility and educational initiatives.
 Scott’s work has included significant interaction with the City of Chicago and its agencies, including the Chicago City Council, Chicago Plan Commission, the Zoning Board of Appeals, Department of Planning and Department of Transportation, as well as variety of suburban jurisdictions.
 Scott also coordinates land use and zoning activities in out-of-state locations, working cooperatively with a network of land use practitioners around the country to help clients with portfolios of properties manage the entitlement process and maintain a consistent approach

-Scott also counsels clients in opportunities for economic development assistance—such as tax increment financing and state income tax incentives—as well as State and local property tax matters, including property tax assessment challenges for complex properties, property tax exemption petitions, property tax incentive matters and payment-in-lieu-of-tax arrangements.
+Scott also counsels clients in opportunities for economic development assistance—such as tax increment financing and state income tax incentives—as well as State and local property tax matters, including property tax assessment challenges for complex properties, property tax division and exemption petitions, property tax incentive matters and payment-in-lieu-of-tax arrangements.